 Did you know?
 It takes up to 6 years for a double yellow headed Amazon parrot’s adult coloration to appear.
 In younger birds, the head doesn’t feature quite as much yellow.

-As described in the section on housing, your Amazon parrot needs plenty of toys to keep itself entertained.
-Shreddable items especially will be much appreciated, but there are also foot toys for your bird to hold, foraging toys, toys that make sounds and balls to play fetch with.
+As described in the section on housing, your Amazon parrot needs plenty of parrot toys to keep itself entertained.
+Shreddable items will be much appreciated, but there are also foot toys for your bird to hold, foraging toys, toys that make sounds and balls to play fetch with.